-The only caveat is perhaps that the old installation used lower-quality RG59 coaxial cable.
+The only caveat is perhaps that the old installation used a lower-quality RG59 coaxial cable.
 But you can try the old cable anyway and check whether you still receive the desired channels.
-Otherwise you can use the antenna’s higher-quality RG6 coaxial or extend this with MediaBridge Ultra Series tri-shielded cable and F-type connectors.
+Otherwise, you can use the antenna’s higher-quality RG6 coaxial or extend this with MediaBridge Ultra Series tri-shielded cable and F-type connectors.

 Connecting Multiple TVs

 The Lava antenna comes with a splitter allowing you to connect it with up to four TVs.